"Down, down, deeper and down". So goes the chorus of a Status Quo song, but it is eerily starting to sound like the stock markets' anthem.

 Source: Asha Bangalore, Northern Trust - Daily Global Commentary, March 5, 2009.

-Asha Bangalore (Northern Trust): ISM Manufacturing Survey - insignificant
+Asha Bangalore (Northern Trust): ISM Manufacturing Survey - insignificant gain in February

 "The ISM Manufacturing Survey results for February show signs of stability, for the most part.
 The composite index was up slightly (35.8 versus 35.6 in January) from the prior month.
 The factory sector remains mired in weak economic conditions, but the good news is that sub-indexes are close to the levels seen in January, with the exception of the employment index."